 - J. M. Hartley and E. M. Tansey, White coats and no trousers: Narrating the experiences of technicians in medical laboratories, 1930-90, Notes Records (2015) 69, 25–36.

-The articles Gladys was included on are:
+The articles Gladys was acknowledged to have contributed to are:

 - M. Sterne, Gladys Trim, Enhancement Of The Potency Of Typhoid Vaccines With Calcium Alginate, Journal of Medical Microbiology 3: 649-654 (1970)